Relative density: Basic calculation

 where $M$ is the molar mass and the approximately equal sign is used because equality pertains only if 1 mol of the gas and 1 mol of air occupy the same volume at a given temperature and pressure, i.e., they are both ideal gases.
 Ideal behaviour is usually only seen at very low pressure.
 For example, one mol of an ideal gas occupies 22.414 L at 0 °C and 1 atmosphere whereas carbon dioxide has a molar volume of 22.259 L under those same conditions.

 Those with SG greater than 1 are denser than water and will, disregarding surface tension effects, sink in it.
 Those with an SG less than 1 are less dense than water and will float on it.
 In scientific work, the relationship of mass to volume is usually expressed directly in terms of the density (mass per unit volume) of the substance under study.
-It is in industry where specific gravity finds wide application, often for historical reasons.
+It is in industry where relative density finds wide application, often for historical reasons.

-True specific gravity of a liquid can be expressed mathematically as:
+True relative density of a liquid can be expressed mathematically as: